Project Background for Rural School Bus Pilot Project

 Project Goals

 This project encourages the turnover of the California school bus fleet to lower carbon transportation choices.
-Older diesel school buses are more polluting with higher deterioration of the engines and particulate matter filters due to aging, exposing children, a sensitive population group, to more emissions.
+Older diesel school buses are more polluting with higher deterioration of the engines and particulate matter (PM) filters due to aging, thereby exposing children, a sensitive population group, to more emissions.
 Turning over the oldest school buses also has the added benefits of supporting California’s air quality, climate change, and petroleum reduction goals.
-Rural and low-income communities actively participate in the acceleration for the introduction and deployment of zero-emission technologies through the Rural School Bus Pilot Project.
+Rural and low-income communities actively participated in the acceleration for the introduction and deployment of zero-emission technologies through the Rural School Bus Pilot Project.

 Guiding Legislation/Policy Drivers